tomjoht/tomjoht.github.io/_restapicourse/docapis_postman.md

 A lot of times abstract concepts don't make sense until you can contextualize them with some kind of action.
 In this course, I'm following more of an act-first-then-understand type of methodology.
 After you do an activity, we'll explore the concepts in more depth.
 So if it seems like I'm glossing over concepts things now, like what a GET method is or a resource URL, hang in there.
 When we deep dive into these points later, things will be a lot clearer.

 ## Make a request in Postman
-{{activity}}

 1. If you haven't already done so, download and install the [Postman app] at [www.getpostman.com](https://www.getpostman.com/).
 If you're on a Mac, choose the Mac app.
 If you're on Windows, choose the Chrome app.
 (Note that you must also have Chrome to run the Chrome app.)
 2. You'll make a REST call for the first endpoint (`aqi`) in the Mashape Weather API.
 Select **GET** for the method.
 3. Insert the endpoint into the main box (next to the method, which is GET by default): `https://simple-weather.p.mashape.com/aqi`
 4. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).

     {{site.data.alerts.note}} Only some countries are supported in the <code>aqi</code> call &mdash; specifically the United States, Singapore, Malaysia, Europe, and Australia.
 If the country isn't supported, you'll see "Not supported" in the API response.
-To get the aqi for Singapore, for example, use <code>lat: 1.3321256</code> and <code>lng: 103.7373503</code>.
+The AQI for Santa Clara, California is <code>lat: 37.3710062</code> and <code>lng: 122.0375935</code>.
+For Singapore, it's <code>lat: 1.3321256</code> and <code>lng: 103.7373503</code>.
 You can find latitude and longitude values from the URL in Google Maps when you go to a specific location.{{site.data.alerts.end}}

     <img src="{{ "/images_api/googlemapslatlong.png" | prepend: site.baseurl }}" alt="Finding latitude and longitude on Google Maps" />